nellymaw/hackathon-love-team7/README.md

 # UX Design

 ## <p id="user-stories"> User Stories</p>
-- As an user I would like to be able to access the about section of the page to understand it's purpose and how to interact with it.
+- As a user I would like to be able to access the about section of the page to understand it's purpose and how to interact with it.

-- As an user I would like to be able to login into the account I've previously created.
+- As a user I would like to be able to login into the account I've previously created.

-- As an user I would like the website to be intuitive enough so that I don't feel like I'm lost.
+- As a user I would like the website to be intuitive enough so that I don't feel like I'm lost.

-- As an user I would like to be able to create an account.
+- As a user I would like to be able to create an account.

-- As an user I would like to be able to edit my Bio on my account.
+- As a user I would like to be able to edit my Bio on my account.

-- As an user I would like to be able to change my account's password.
+- As a user I would like to be able to change my account's password.

-- As an user I would like to be able to create my own bottled messages so other people can interact with.
+- As a user I would like to be able to create my own bottled messages so other people can interact with.

-- As an user I would like to be able to choose which bottle i want to pick.
+- As a user I would like to be able to choose which bottle i want to pick.

-- A an user I would like to be able to respond or not to a bottle that I have picked up.
+- A anuser I would like to be able to respond or not to a bottle that I have picked up.

-- As an user I would like to be able to send a reply to a bottle so that the creator of the message can contact me, if he/she decides to.
+- As a user I would like to be able to send a reply to a bottle so that the creator of the message can contact me, if he/she decides to.

-- As an user I would like to be able to access my inbox so that i can read sent and received messages.
+- As a user I would like to be able to access my inbox so that i can read sent and received messages.

-- As an user I would like the messages in my inbox to be refreshed periodically.
+- As a user I would like the messages in my inbox to be refreshed periodically.

-- As an user I would like to be able to read the bio and see the profile picture of an user that has replied to my bottled message so I can decide if I want to contact them or not.
+- As a user I would like to be able to read the bio and see the profile picture of an user that has replied to my bottled message so I can decide if I want to contact them or not.

-- As an user I would like to be able to contact other users who have replied to my bottles via a contact form.
+- As a user I would like to be able to contact other users who have replied to my bottles via a contact form.

 ## <p id="typography">Typography</p>